How much time do you have?

 For up to a three-hour visit

 With a three-hour stay in the park, visitors can see and do a number of things, one of which is to visit the Point Reyes Lighthouse.
 Travel time to the Lighthouse parking lot from the Bear Valley Visitor Center is approximately 45 minutes.
 From the parking lot there is a 10–15 minute walk to the Lighthouse Visitor Center.
 The Lighthouse itself can be seen from the observation deck located near the Lighthouse Visitor Center.
 To reach the Lighthouse you must descend 313 stairs from the observation deck to the facility.
-Note: Visit our Operating Hours & Seasons page to learn when the visitor center and the stairs leading down to the Lighthouse are only open Fridays through Mondays, 10 am to 4:30 pm; closed Tuesdays through Thursdays for most of the year.
-They may also be open on Thursdays during the summer.
+Note: Visit our Operating Hours & Seasons page to learn when the visitor center and the stairs leading down to the lighthouse are open.

 A 35–40 minute drive from the Bear Valley Visitor Center can also get you to the Pierce Point Ranch and Tule Elk Reserve.
 Here you can learn about the history of dairy ranching in the park though interpretive signs and historical structures.
 A short hike from the Pierce Point Ranch will take you into the 1,050 hectare (2,600 acre) preserve where nearly 400 tule elk roam free.
 They can be seen any time of the year and often can be seen from the ranch parking lot.
 The most exciting time to see the tule elk is during the late summer to early autumn rut, late July through October.